Tinkercademy/project-proposal-group-6/proposal-template.md

 4) BetterHelp Counseling
 5) Friend Shoulder

-Mine is better as close to proffesional help will be provided for the users opposed to the community built counsellers that
+Mine is better as a close to proffesional help will be provided for the users opposed to the community built counsellers that